Did you notice that Sarah P. took a shot at Michelle Obama over the

 leader of the Tea Party (AKA: Republican Party).
 I went out to find some conclusive information on this topic.
 Guess what?
 It’s not as conclusive as you might think.

-overweight or a person who is underweight?
+For example, whose average health bills are higher?
+A person who is overweight or a person who is underweight?
 Surprise, surprise.
 Underweight people have higher health care bills than do the overweight set.
 Possibly the press should start doing belly shots of all those skinny folks (instead of the fatties they always have on).